 - right-hand lane violation – CVC 21650.

-Vehicle Code 21658 CVC is the California statute that makes it a crime for a motorist to weave inside a traffic lane or to straddle a marked line.
+Vehicle Code 21658 CVC is the California statute that makes it a crime to weave inside a traffic lane or to straddle a marked line.

 Straddling a line means driving over a marked line as opposed to driving in between two marked lines.

-A motorist faces the same penalties under this statute as he/she does under CVC 21755.
+You face the same penalties under this statute as you do under CVC 21755.

-Vehicle Code 21654 CVC makes it a traffic offense for a slow motorist to drive a vehicle in any lane but the right-hand lane.
+Vehicle Code 21654 CVC makes it a traffic offense to slowly drive a vehicle in any lane but the right-hand lane.

-An exception is if the driver intends to make a left turn.
+An exception is if you intend to make a left turn.

 For example, as with an unsafe pass on the right, a violation of this law is an infraction.

-Vehicle Code 21650 CVC says that drivers must drive their vehicles on the right side of the road.
+Vehicle Code 21650 CVC says that you must drive your vehicle on the right side of the road.

 The statute does provide a few exceptions (such as when passing a car going in the same direction).

-As with unsafe passing on the right, an offense under this law will result in one point on a person’s driving record.
+As with unsafe passing on the right, an offense under this law will result in one point on your driving record.

 Legal References: